 Because of this hardness, sapphire also has industrial uses.
-The recently announced Apple Watch will feature lab-created sapphire glass in its screen.
+The Apple Watch features lab-created sapphire glass in its screen.

 Sapphires are found in many places throughout the world, including Australia, Malawi, Madagascar, Sri Lanka, and the United States.
-Brilliant Earth’s ethical origin sapphires are sourced from mines in Australia, Malawi, and Sri Lanka.
+Learn about Brilliant Earth’s ethical origin sapphires.

 Throughout history various cultures have attributed mystical powers to sapphires.
 In ancient times it was believed that sapphires protected their wearers from evil.
 In the middle ages, Europeans believed that sapphires cured eye diseases and preserved chastity.
 Sapphires have been used to symbolize nobility and faithfulness.

 Deep blue sapphires have long been associated with royalty (which may have contributed to the naming of the color “royal blue”).
 Sapphires were often worn by medieval kings, who believed that the gemstones would protect them from their enemies.

 French Emperor Napoleon Bonaparte gave to his beloved Josephine a sapphire engagement ring in 1796.
 The ring, which sold at auction for close to a million dollars last year, features a pear-shaped sapphire next to a pear-shaped diamond, on a simple gold band.